- Three common mistakes - and how to avoid them.

 Ensure your Wishes for Medical Treatment are Followed

-There is much more to writing an Advance Care Plan than simply filling in a form.
-The most important part of the planning process is to take time for reflection and discussion to ensure your Plan reflects your values, beliefs and wishes.
+Writing an Advance Care Plan involves much more than simply filling in a form.
+It is essential to take time for reflection and discussion to ensure your Plan reflects your values, beliefs and wishes.

 - Step 1Understand all Your Choices

-The first step in completing an Advance Care Plan is to understand all the end-of-life choices that are available to you.
+The first step in completing an Advance Care Plan is to understand the end-of-life choices available to you.
 You can read all about your end of life choices here.

 - Step 2Reflect and Discuss

-Once you've read about and understand your options, pause.
-The decisions you need to make about end of life care are critical.
-Take some time to reflect on your available choices and to discuss them with your loved ones.
+Once you understand your options, pause.
+The decisions you need to make about end-of-life care are critical.
+Take time to reflect on your available choices and discuss them with your loved ones.